lanterndev/lantern-visualization/README.md

 - Removes the blur effect in the city glows to reduce CPU usage.
 - Animates user lines.
 - Adds fadeIn effect for green nodes.
+- The green nodes shine with more intensity when a white dot joins them.